10/30/2024

 speaker

 Yeah, Mike, thank you for the question.
-You're right.
-The global number this year will be around 40% penetration of Essence in our total portfolio of placements.
-We assume at this point that we can keep improving by about 20% points every year, which will then kind of take about a three-year cycle for us to get to 100%.
-The goal is to get one platform to 100% of our placements.
-And then the way I think about Essence, it really gives a wide range of opportunities for upgrades.
+You're right, the global number this year will be around 40%. penetration of essence in our total portfolio of placements.
+We assume at this point that we can, you know, keep improving by about 20 percent points every year, you know, which will then kind of take about a three-year cycle for us to get to 100 percent.
+The goal is to get, you know, one platform to 100% of our placements.
+And then, you know, the way I think about Essence, it really gives a wide range of opportunities for upgrades.
 It's a bit like you get a car and you have different options within that.
-And so you can really get a hardware with various number of options.
-And to your comment between emerging and developed markets or kind of more economically wealthy customers versus less, the differentiator will be in those options that they can get with a machine.
-And rather than having two different platforms on market, that's our strategy.
+And so, you can really get a hardware with various number of options. to your comment between emerging and developed markets or kind of more economically wealthy customers versus less, the differentiator will be in those options that they can get with the machine.
+And rather than having two different platforms on the market, you know, so that's our strategy.

 speaker